chinz07/CUDA_permutations_large/README.md

 NOTE: Updated code!
 Now at least 30% faster implementation on compute 3.5.

-Two tables follow, one which shows the total GPU time for only generating each permutations of n elements, and another which generates the permutations, evaluates that permutation, and performs a reduction/scan which saves the optimal answer and the permuation associated with that answer:
+Two tables follow, one which shows the total GPU time for only generating all permutations of n elements of an array in local memory, and another which generates the permutations of array, evaluates that permutation, and performs a reduction/scan which saves the optimal answer and a permuation associated with that answer:

-Generate All Permutations of Local Array only(no Evaluation) Timing table:
+Generate All Permutations of Local Array Timing table:
 ---
 <table>
 <tr>